Celerium/Celerium.Auvik/docs/site/internal/Set-AuvikBaseURI.md

 # Set-AuvikBaseURI

 ## SYNOPSIS
-Sets the base URI for the Auvik API connection.
+Sets the base URI for the Auvik API connection

 ## SYNTAX

 ## DESCRIPTION
-The Add-AuvikBaseURI cmdlet sets the base URI which is later used to construct the full URI for all API calls.
+The Add-AuvikBaseURI cmdlet sets the base URI which is later used to construct the full URI for all API calls

 ## EXAMPLES